OhWenChi/SIT770_Task2.3HD-Research_Paper_OhWenChi/README.md

 w_i=\frac{1/\sigma_i^2}{\sum_j1/\sigma_j^2}
 ```

-where (\sigma_i^2) represents calibration variance.
+where ```math(\sigma_i^2)``` represents calibration variance.

 ---

-# Interpretation of Results

-Naive PEBE produced modest variance reduction across both models, suggesting that prompt aggregation can partially reduce prompt-specific noise.
+# Key Findings

+## Prompt-Induced Instability Persists

+Prompt-induced fairness instability remained present across all evaluated models.

+- `GPT-2 Medium: 17.3% flip rate`
+- `Qwen2.5-Instruct: 14.5% flip rate`
+- `SmolLM2-Instruct: 15.3% flip rate`

+Approximately one in six examples changed stereotype preference solely due to semantically equivalent prompt reformulation.

+---

+# Instruction Tuning Does Not Eliminate Instability

+Prompt-induced instability persisted across both traditional autoregressive models and modern instruction-tuned models.

+This suggests that alignment and instruction tuning improve instruction-following behaviour but do not fully eliminate fairness-evaluation sensitivity to prompt framing.

+---

+# SA-PEBE Failed Consistently

+Contrary to expectations, Stability-Aware PEBE increased instability across all models.

-However, Stability-Aware PEBE produced negative variance-reduction ratios, indicating that prompt stability estimated on calibration subsets did not generalise reliably to unseen evaluation examples.
+Additional diagnostics showed that prompt stability estimates obtained from calibration subsets failed to generalise reliably to unseen evaluation examples.

-This negative result is scientifically important because it demonstrates that improving fairness-evaluation robustness is substantially more difficult than simply averaging prompt outputs.

-More broadly, the results suggest that fairness may be better conceptualised as a **distribution of possible behaviours under varying evaluation conditions** rather than as a single static scalar score.
+This indicates that prompt stability is highly context-dependent and may not represent a transferable property of prompt formulations.

 ---